Menu Close

 Just Read the Instructions arrives at the Port of Los Angeles – Pauline Acalin

-Just Read the Instructions was originally based in California from 2015 to 2019 to support missions launching from Vandenburg Air Force Base.
-The droneship was then repositioned to Florida to support the increasing number of missions launched from Cape Canaveral.
-There was a two-year gap with no droneship available on the US West Coast before OCISLY was itself repositioned to take the role in 2021.
+Just Read the Instructions was originally based in California from 2015 to 2019 to support missions landing in the Pacific Ocean.
+In 2019 JRTI sailed through the Panama Canal and transferred to Port Canaveral to support the increasing number of missions launched from Cape Canaveral.
+There was a two-year gap between 2019 and 2021 when SpaceX did not operate a droneship in the Pacific Ocean.

 Wing extensions being carried on deck during journey to LA – Unknown

-Just Read the Instructions is designed in a similar fashion to Of Course I Still Love You and A Shortfall of Gravitas droneships.
-Four azimuth thruster engines give the droneship the capability to maintain position at sea to within 3 meters using GPS.
+Just Read the Instructions is designed in a similar fashion to Of Course I Still Love You and A Shortfall of Gravitas.
+Four azimuth thruster engines give the droneship the capability to maintain position at sea.
 Cameras and sensors record the landings for analysis and a series of Starlink dishes and other communications antennae up-link this data and allow for communication with the incoming booster.

-JRTI and the tugboat will leave Port Canaveral up to 7 days in advance of the launch date, with other accompanying support ships leaving later.
-After traveling to the landing zone the thrusters and other equipment required for the landing will be activated.
-Support vessels and the tugboat will then retreat to a safe distance to observe the landing.
-Just Read the Instructions is unmanned during all landings.
+JRTI will typically leave Port Canaveral up to five days in advance of the launch date, with other accompanying support ships leaving later.
+After traveling to the landing zone the thrusters and other equipment are engaged.
+Support vessels will retreat or sail away to complete other recovery operations and JRTI will operate autonomously during the landing.
+Just Read the Instructions is uncrewed during all landings.

 Once the landing is complete, the Octagrabber robot will be deployed to secure the booster and SpaceX technicians will disengage the thrusters and prepare the droneship for the return journey.
 A support vessel will then tow JRTI back to port.